 |You would like to go to Ireland to learn a foreign language and take care of children|

 |You have access to sufficient financial resources (several thousand euros)*.|

 You fulfil all the requirements?
 That's great.
 Then you can get started with the next steps of your au pair adventure.
 Use the information below to find out more about entry requirements and the specific conditions for an au pair stay in the Ireland.

 You don't fulfil all the requirements?
 Then unfortunately you cannot be an au pair in Ireland.
-Our tip: Consider an au pair stay in another great host country.
+But don't give up.
+There are lots of other countries to consider.
+Check now in which countries you can become an au pair.

 <i class="apw-icon-family"></i><span>Requirements for host families</span>

 |What do you need to be a host family in Ireland?|

 |At least one child under 18 lives in your household.|

 |You can provide your au pair with a separate room.|